brighthive/data-resource-generator/docs/source/architectural_design.rst

 Given a configuration file VIA REST the Data Resource Generator (DRG) will dynamically generate:

-1. Database tables with relationships
+#.
+Database tables with relationships

-    1. SQLAlchemy Object Relation Mappings (ORM)
+    #.
+SQLAlchemy Object Relation Mappings (ORM)

-    1. Run database migrations
+    #.
+Run database migrations

-1. RESTful API
+#.
+RESTful API

-    1. Running Flask application
+    #.
+Running Flask application

-    1. Open API Specification 3.0
+    #.
+Open API Specification 3.0

 The application is built with Python and primarily leverages Flask.

-We leverage two core open specifications, Tableschema and Swagger.
+We leverage two core open specifications, Table Schema and Swagger.
 By embedding these two core documents, a table schema and swagger definition, along with metadata you have a Data Resource Schema.

 The Data Resource Schema is sent embedded inside a Data Resource Generation Payload to the DRG generation route.
 This triggers the generation of Data Resources.

-The application will stand up as a flask API.
-This API has a generation route that holds a reference to the flask object.
+The application will stand up as a Flask API.
+This API has a generation route that holds a reference to the Flask object.

 Upon a Data Resource Generation Payload being sent, the application then generates:

-- relevant ORM models based on your table schema document
+* relevant ORM models based on your table schema document
-- relevant REST routes based on your swagger document
+* relevant REST routes based on your swagger document

 Application Paradigm
 --------------------